 The statistical definition regards rural areas as the parts of a country that are not urban in terms of population density.
 In this context, an urban community is defined as one with 200 or more residents.
 Statistics also refer to 'rural municipalities', in which the largest town has less than 3,000 people18.
 In a planning context, the terminology used is 'the open land'.
 For agriculture and its organisations, the definition relates simply to farmland and the related supportive schemes.
 A very different (broader) perspective is associated with 'village activists', who carry out village community development and seek to promote the 'local voice' (Svendsen, 2002).
-Yet another perspective is associated with nature and environment organisations, as well as some lines of research, who simply assume that 'rural' means nature, landscape, vulnerable environment, and related supportive schemes.
+Yet another perspective is associated with rural' means nature, landscape, vulnerable environment, and related supportive schemes.
 Other lines of research connect rurality with fresh air, simple living and that you think and feel that you are outside the city.
 In a political context you also find examples of 'rural' being associated with peripherality and backwardness.